lg519/Yoga_project_data_processing/README.md

 # Overview

 This repository is structured to process EMG (Electromyography) data through various utilities and visualizations.
 The repository has been structured into folders each catering to specific functionalities as detailed [here](#repository-structure).
+If you are unfamiliar with programming, the [getting started guide](#getting-started) will enable you to download the necessary files, install the required libraries and start running the various scripts for processing the data.

 # Getting Started